 Internships: Leadership in Action

-Required to graduate with a degree in civic and economic thought and leadership, our internships provide indispensable opportunities to explore careers in public service, government, and the private sector; build your resume with professional experience; network with potential employers; perhaps travel to Washington, D.C. or abroad; and prepare for post-graduate degrees.
+Our internships provide indispensable opportunities to explore careers in public service, government, and the private sector; build your resume with professional experience; network with potential employers; perhaps travel to Washington D.C., or abroad; and prepare for post-graduate degrees.

 A sample of SCETL student internships (local, national, and global)